riazul701/dev-notes/Operating-System/Boot-Repair/_Boot-Repair.md

 ## Notes

+* "Boot-Repair-Disk" is better than "Super-Grub2-Disk".
+"Super-Grub2-Disk" sometimes does not work.

+## Boot-Manager and Boot-Loader

 * "GRUB" is most common boot loader system.
 "Systemd-boot" is default boot loader of Arch Linux.

-* "Boot-Repair-Disk" is better than "Super-Grub2-Disk".
-"Super-Grub2-Disk" sometimes does not work.
+Others - "rEFInd", "SysLinux", "LILO (Linux Loader)", "EFISTUB"

+* The distinction is that rEFInd is just a boot manager, whereas Grub is both a boot manager and a bootloader. <sup>{12}</sup>

 ## Motherboard's UEFI Boot Manager